unplugvc/unplugvc.github.io/_posts/events/2019-09-12-unplugv4-rabbi.md

     description: It's time to go back to the real world!
 Our bus leaves now
   - time: 12.30 PM
     what: Bye!
     description: We say good bye!
-Please ensure you book travel from Verona Airport at 14:30pm at the earliest.
+Please ensure you book travel from Milano Linate Airport at 14:30pm at the earliest.
 If you need to leave earlier, please contact us before purchasing a ticket to make sure we can accomodate.
-We suggest spending the night in Verona and booking travel for the next morning!
+We suggest spending the night in Milan and booking travel for the next morning!
 It is a stunning city.
 date: '2019-06-26 12:00:00 +0000'
 venue: Rifugio Dorigoni
 gallery-small: